Return to Blog Home

 He and some fellow Westerners plan to spring a converted Christian prisoner (and only him), but appear too late and find his limbs searing on a grill and his severed head on display.

-- I haven't been terribly interested in going to Brazil, but that seemed kind of interesting.
+- I haven't been terribly excited about going to Brazil, but that seemed interesting.

 - He really hated that one guy (Villegagnon).